kasper-piskorski/docs/pages/documentation/4-migration/SQL-migration.md

        -engine           Grakn engine URL, default localhost
 ```

-One of the most common use cases of the migration component will be to move data from an RDBMS into a Grakn graph.
+One of the most common use cases of the migration component will be to move data from an RDBMS into Grakn.
 Grakn relies on the JDBC API to connect to any RDBMS that uses the SQL language.
 The example that follows is written in MySQL, but SQL -> Grakn migration will work with any database it can connect to using a JDBC driver.
 This has been tested on MySQL, Oracle and PostgresQL.

 ### SQL Schema Migration